If you were injured on the job in Pittsburgh, you need a compensation lawyer who will fight for you

 A Pennsylvania Injury Law Firm with a Commitment to Workers’ Rights

 In 1959, our family founded Munley Law Personal Injury Attorneys in Scranton, Pennsylvania with one simple mission: provide all people with the highest quality of legal representation and equal access to justice, even against the most powerful entities.
 Over the last 60 years, we expanded across Pennsylvania and across the United States.
 However, our workers’ compensation lawyers still continue that founding mission today.
-Munley Law Personal Injury Attorneys lawyers never back down against the big guys.
+Munley Law Personal Injury Attorneys never back down against the big guys.
 Instead, we stand up for workers and work hard to get them the compensation they deserve.
 If you were injured on the job, you need time to heal and rest.
-While you focus on your recovery, let a Pittsburgh workers’ compensation lawyer from Munley Law Personal Injury Attorneys work for you.
+While you focus on your recovery, let one of our workers’ compensation attorney from Munley Law Personal Injury Attorneys work for you.

 Pittsburgh Workers’ Compensation FAQ